 Employment: The major employment in the region is linked to primary production (broad acre grains, livestock, horticulture, fruit, nuts and wine grapes), tourism and hospitality, health and community services, construction and building, education, light manufacturing and business services.
 The regional centre of Mannum and other townships also provide a range of retail and some public service facilities.

 Council Area: The Mid Murray Council covers an area of 6,273 square kilometres.
-The township of Mannum is located 89 kilometres south of Adelaide on the banks of the Murray River.
-The Mid Murray Council’s road network is extensive and is the second largest of local government areas in South Australia totalling 3,382 kms.
+The township of Mannum is located 89 kilometres east of Adelaide on the banks of the Murray River.
+The Mid Murray Council’s road network is extensive and is the second largest of local government areas in South Australia totalling 3,383 kms.
 Mid Murray Council shares boundaries with 8 other South Australian councils plus the Outback Areas Community Development Trust.
 These are Rural City of Murray Bridge, Barossa Council, Regional Council of Goyder, Light Regional Council, Adelaide Hills Council, District Council of Mount Barker, District Council of Loxton Waikerie and District Council of Karoonda East Murray.